aws-samples/sagemaker-studio-auto-shutdown-extension/README.md

 There are **two options** for installing the Studio Autoshutdown Extension.

-* First option uses a script that can be run as part of Lifecycle Configuration (LCC- https://docs.aws.amazon.com/sagemaker/latest/dg/studio-lcc.html) or a System Terminal.

-* Second option provides UI in which you can manage the Timeout Limit visually.

-## Option 1: Server Extension
+## Option 1: JupyterLab Server-Side Extension (Recommended)
-This option uses server side extension only.
+This option comes with a server-side extension only.
 Installation does not require Internet connection as all the dependencies are stored in the install tarball and can be done via VPCOnly mode.
-For testing purpose, you can run the script from a System terminal.

-Include the following script in JupyterServer LCC - https://github.com/aws-samples/sagemaker-studio-lifecycle-config-examples/tree/main/scripts/install-autoshutdown-server-extension or run from System terminal if you are testing.
+Include the following script in JupyterServer [Lifecycle Configuration (LCC)](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-lcc.html) or run from System terminal if you are testing - [Link](https://github.com/aws-samples/sagemaker-studio-lifecycle-config-examples/tree/main/scripts/install-autoshutdown-server-extension).

-## Option 2: Jupyter Lab UI Shutdown Installation
+## Option 2: JupyterLab UI and Server-Side Extension
+This option provides UI in JupyterLab for users to set up an idle time limit.
 Use this option if you have fewer users and can administer manually.
-Creates a **UI** Jupyter Lab Widget which you can use to configure the Timeout Limit.
 This option requires Internet access as the dependencies have to be pulled down.
+You can automate the installation by including the following script in JupyterServer LCC - [Link](https://github.com/aws-samples/sagemaker-studio-lifecycle-config-examples/blob/main/scripts/install-autoshutdown-extension/on-jupyter-server-start.sh).
+If you would like to install manually, follow instructions below:

 1. Open a System Terminal session in your Sagemaker Studio's Jupyter Server.
 (You can do this by clicking File > New > Terminal)